Tougher sentences for jealous ex-partners who kill

 The Ministry of Justice said 85 people, mainly women, are killed by their current or ex-partner each year, mostly in the home.

-Ms Wade’s review of a number of murder cases found 30% involved strangulation and 40% happened at the end, or perceived end, of a relationship – all involving female victims and male killers.
+Ms Wade’s review of a number of murder cases found 30 per cent involved strangulation and 40 per cent happened at the end, or perceived end, of a relationship – all involving female victims and male killers.

 But the founders of the Joanna Simpson Foundation – set up in the name of a woman bludgeoned to death in 2010 by her husband, British Airways captain Robert Brown – said the Government’s proposals do not go far enough.